-Ambulance services are at the heart of the urgent and emergency care system.
+Ambulance services are at the heart of the urgent and emergency care system

-Our aim is that by 2021 all ambulance services will:
+Our aim is that all ambulance services:

 - Meet all targets and deliver all patient outcomes;

-- Be efficient and effective;
+- Are efficient and effective;

 - Have a satisfied, happy and productive workforce;

-- Be digitally fit for the future.
+- Are digitally fit for the future.

 But there is always more to do.
 We continue to support commissioners and ambulance services to make a series of improvements, including: